fuelsoft/viewer/README.md

     * Let me assure you, this is not correct.
     * Afflicted photos open correctly in Photoshop, web browsers, etc. It's just WPV that has a problem.
 * Very low FPS and bad screen tearing with no warning when zooming or when panning while zoomed in.
-    * Not a big deal with a static image but it's really annoying and there's no good reason for it.
+    * Really annoying, and there's no good reason for it.

 How hard could it be to write a replacement, right?

 Things *Viewer* can do:
-* Display most common image formats.
+* Display many common image formats.
 * Zoom!
 * Pan!
 * Wow!